 Later in 1943, Urwick published his most famous book The Elements of Administration.
-In this, he explained another set of twenty-nine principles.
-In doing so, he synthesised and integrated the F.W.
-Taylor's principles of scientific management,

-Henry Fayol's fourteen principles of administration, Mooney and Reiley's principle, process and effect, and the ideas of M.P.
+In this, he explained another set of twentynine principles.
+In doing so, Henry Fayol's fourteen principles of administration, Mooney and Reiley's principle, process and effect, and the ideas of M.P.
 Follet and V.A.
 Graicunus.
 These are mentioned below in alphabetical order: